James Mitchell

 When Supplements May Not Be Enough

 If stamina loss is sudden, severe, or accompanied by chest discomfort, dizziness, or major fatigue, professional evaluation matters.
-Supplements should not delay proper assessment.
+Supplements should not delay proper medical assessment.

 How to Use Stamina Supplements Safely